rakeshg56/Urban-Compass-JFSD/README.md

 4. Build and Run the Spring Boot Application.

 ## Usage
-1. After successfully running the Spring Boot application, open the following link in your browser: ```http://localhost:8080```
+1. After successfully running the Spring Boot application, open the following link in your browser: ```http://localhost:8080```.
 3. Access all the information about a specific city or multiple cities via the navbar or by interacting with the chatbot.
 4. Register and create an account to make rental and hotel bookings, and track your reservations on the MyBookings page.
-5. To access the Admin Page use: ```http://localhost:8080/admin``` From there, you can perform all the operations listed above in the Admin Module.
+5. To access the Admin Page use: ```http://localhost:8080/admin``` From there, you can perform all the operations listed above in the Admin module.
 6. Any discrepancies, incorrect, or outdated information can be reported to the admin via the Contact Us form.
 The admin will review and update the information accordingly.